“I think game theory creates ideas that are important in solving and approaching conflict in general” –Robert Aumann

 The Bottom Line:

-Just like the choices made in the beverage industry or car dealership, game theory can predict many other choices for everyday decisions.
-This system is used widely and efficiently can help a lot of financial advisors to predict new methods to invest in different situations.
+Just like the choices made in beverage industry or car dealership, game theory can predict many other choices for everyday decisions.
+This system if used widely and efficiently can help a lot of financial advisors to predict new method to invest in different scenarios.

 All in all, game theory is the study of how and why a person makes a decision.
-It is not just another game but involves valuing a decision on the basis of likely outcome.
-This decision making is highly valued in financial market; therefore, choosing an optimal strategy would be referred as pure Nash equilibrium (named after John Nash) i.e. choosing best option at the time of uncertainty that would give the highest payoff, for anyone playing the game.
-This simple method of game theory can solve an array of confusing outcomes of worldly situations.
+It is not just another game, but valuing a decision on the basis of likely outcome.
+This decision making is highly valued in financial market; therefore, choosing optimal strategy would be referred as pure Nash equilibrium i.e. choosing best option at the time of uncertainty that would give higher payoff, for anyone playing the game.
+This simple method of game theory can solve an array of the confusing outcome of real world situations.